 Register for Classes

 Before a student can register for classes, CCU's Life Directions Center (LDC) will need to collect some important information to help identify the courses appropriate for you.
-If you attend Scholarship Recognition Weekend, you will be directed to a website to complete the Course Registration Worksheet (CRW).
+Please complete the Course Registration Worksheet (CRW) online.
 The information you provide on the worksheet will be used by LDC Advisors to recommend the best courses for your Fall 2015 schedule.
-During Scholarship Recognition Weekend, you will receive a listing of those course recommendations and will register for the Fall 2015 semester.

-If you are unable to attend Scholarship Recognition Weekend, you will be contacted by the Life Directions Center and be given instructions to complete the Course Registration Worksheet (CRW).
-This will occur after April 25 and after you have paid your tuition deposit.
-After you have completed the CRW, the LDC will contact you to set up an appointment with an LDC Advisor.
+Once you have paid your tuition deposit and you have completed the CRW you will be contacted by the Life Directions Center to set up an appointment with an LDC Advisor.
 During this meeting, you will be provided a list of recommended classes and resources for registering for those classes.
 Most appointments are completed by phone; however if you are in the area and would like a face-to-face meeting, you will be able to request that when the advising appointment is set up.
 Please have your final transcript sent to CCU as soon as possible so we have the most up-to-date information on previous credits you may be transferring into CCU.

 If Applicable Request ADA Accommodations from the Life Directions Center